Overseas trained doctors and foreign graduates eligibility requirements

 We base claiming activity on dates of service and total schedule fees for eligible services.
 The result determines if you’ve met the value of schedule fee threshold for the month.

 We make scaling calculations on the last day of the month.
-The calculation includes the current month and the previous 3 months.
-For example, a scaling calculation made on 30 June will include June, May, April and March.
+The calculation includes the previous 4 months but doesn’t include the current month.
+For example, a scaling calculation made on 28 February includes October, November, December and January.

-This means we can see claims even if they’ve been submitted to Medicare after we’ve finished the monthly scaling.
+This means we can see claims even if they have been submitted to Medicare after we have finished the monthly scaling.

 Read more about Medicare benefits for health professionals.